alphagov/govuk-developer-docs/source/manual/assets.html.md

 www.gov.uk/government/uploads, even for content that has been migrated to the publishing platform.

+Note: Subsets of Whitehall assets are gradually being migrated to Asset Manager so that Whitehall eventually becomes like any of the other publishing apps from an asset management point of view.

 ### How uploaded assets are stored and served

 Both Whitehall and Asset Manager store the asset files on an NFS share.
 This is